-The monetary ecosystem and the money we use today was designed in an era when technology did not exist, it's a concept that was developed for paper money and is over 400 years old.
+The monetary ecosystem and the money we use today were designed in an era when technology did not exist.These concepts were developed for paper money and areover 400 years old.
 Like gold and copper coins were replaced by paper notes (which must have seemed revolutionary for that time), cryptocurrencies are a bold attempt to re-design the monetary system as we know it with tools that are more relevant in today’s technological ecosystem.

 Instead of relying on centralised gatekeepers, cryptocurrencies use a technology called blockchain to establish trust between a group of unknown people who want to do transactions with each other.

-Some supporters like the fact that cryptocurrency removes central banks from managing the money supply, since over time these banks tend to reduce the value of money via inflation.
+Some supporters like the fact that cryptocurrency removes central banks from managing the money supply since, with time, these banks tend to reduce the value of money via inflation.
 Other supporters like the technology behind cryptocurrencies, the blockchain, because it’s a decentralised processing and recording system and can be more secure than traditional payment systems.